 The first place application which achieved a score of 0.08739 utilized two neural network models and focused image classification on two main photo regions: the head region and the bottom-right quarter where the driver’s hand normally appears.

 From a business strategy perspective, a patent application and the company’s Drive Safe & Save program provide evidence which suggests that driver data collection and interpretation will play increasingly important roles in State Farms’ approach to customizing insurance options and providing customer discounts.
-This improved use of data is consistent with one of the most important broad trends in AI and insurance (which we’ve written about in depth previously).
+This improved use of data is consistent with one of the most important broad trends in AI and insurance (which we’ve written about in-depth previously).

 In January 2017, Liberty Mutual announced plans to develop automotive apps with AI capability and products aimed at improving driver safety.
 Solaria Labs, an innovation incubator established by Liberty Mutual, has launched an open API developer portal which integrates the company’s proprietary knowledge and public data to inform how these technologies will be developed.
-An Application Program Interface or API is essentially a toolkit which provides the blueprint for building software applications.
+An Application Program Interface or API is essentially a toolkit that provides the blueprint for building software applications.

 The insurance company is reportedly experimenting with a new app to help drivers involved in a car accident quickly assess the damage to their car in real-time using a smartphone camera.
 The app’s AI component would be trained on thousands of images from car crashes and as a result could also provide damage-specific repair cost estimates.